 \section{Summary}

-In summary, based on the entire dataset with an integrated luminosity of $980~\invfb$ collected by the Belle detector at the KEKB energy-asymmetric $e^+e^-$ collider, we present the first observation of SCS decay $\LcTopKsKs$ with a large statistical significance of ${>\!10\sigma}$, and measure the branching fractions of $\LcTopKsKs$ and $\LcTopKsEta$ relative to $\LcTopKs$:
+In summary, based on the entire dataset with integrated luminosity $980~\invfb$ collected by the Belle detector at the KEKB energy-asymmetric $e^+e^-$ collider, we present the first observation of the SCS decay $\LcTopKsKs$ with a statistical significance of ${>\!10\sigma}$ and measure the branching fractions of $\LcTopKsKs$ and $\LcTopKsEta$ relative to $\LcTopKs$:

 where the uncertainties are statistical and systematic, respectively, Using the world average $\BR(\LcTopKs)=(1.59\pm 0.08)\%$~\cite{bib:PDG2022}, we obtain the absolute branching fractions